 1. Are you proposing to undertake scientific research inside Uluru-Kata Tjuta National Park?

-If Yes, you will need a permit issued under Part 12 of the EPBC Regulations and an approval for sections 354 and 354A of the EPBC Act.
+If Yes, you will need a permit issued under Part 12 of the EPBC Regulations.
+Please complete the application form above.

 2. Will your research involve the collection of biological resources from the Uluru-Kata Tjuta National Park?

-If Yes, you will need to separately apply for a permit issued under Part 8A of the EPBC Regulations.
+If Yes, you will need a permit issued under Part 8A of the EPBC Regulations.
+You do not need to complete a separate application if you are using the above application form.
 If you are collecting samples for commercial purposes, you will also need to enter into a benefit sharing agreement.

-For more information or to apply for this permit, please see accessing biological resources.
+For more information, please see accessing biological resources.

 3. Will your research involve killing, injuring, taking, trading, keeping or moving a member of a listed threatened, migratory or marine species or an ecological community?